thisarray/mdn_platformer_game/workshop/step01.md

 For [jsgame0.js](https://github.com/thisarray/jsgame0) to work, it expects assets in certain places.
 This is a requirement of Pygame Zero upon which it was based.

-images should be placed in an "images" directory. sounds should be placed in a "sounds" directory.
+Images should be placed in an "images" directory.
+Sounds should be placed in a "sounds" directory.
-You can place music either in the "sounds" directory or in a dedicated "music" directory.
+You can place music either in the "sounds" directory or in a dedicated "music" directory depending on how you like to organize the files.
+I have chosen to keep the music in the "sounds" directory to mimic the original MDN platformer game.

 Make sure your game directory looks like this: